qiboteam/qibo_comb_optimisation/doc/source/index.rst

 What is qibo-comb-optimisation?
 ============================

-Qibo-comb-optimisation is a Qibo plugin that has tools to solve combinatorial optimisation problems.
+qibo-comb-optimisation is a Qibo plugin that has tools to solve combinatorial optimisation problems.

 Installation instructions
 =========================

 Install first the package dependencies with the following commands.

 We recommend to start with a fresh virtual environment to avoid dependencies conflicts with previously installed packages.

 .. code-block:: bash